raymondpang365/version-control-guide/README.md

 *Dev branch*: This is a public branch and the common source of truth for the up to date development.
 The code of this branch must pass all the unit test and integrated test.

-*Release branch*: This is used for staging.
-Once development branch gather enough features, it will be fast-forward merged to this branch.
+*Release branch*:  When development branch gather enough features, it will be fast-forward merged to Release Branch.
+Release branch This is used for staging.

-*Main branch*: This is used for production.
-If end-to-end testing and acceptance test pass, it will be fast-forward merged to this branch.
+*Main branch*: If end-to-end testing and acceptance test pass for release branch, it will be fast-forward merged to this branch.
+Main branch is used for production

 ## 1.2) Test-driven development